k2knight/Password-Manager/README.md

 ## Run
 ### Configure

-You need to first configure the password manager by choosing a MASTER PASSWORD.
-This config step is only required to be executed once.
+first we need to configure the by choosing a MASTER PASSWORD.
 ```
 python config.py make
 ```
-The above command will make a new configuration by asking you to choose a MASTER PASSWORD.
-This will generate the DEVICE SECRET, create db and required tables.
+To configure by Master Password
 ```
 python config.py delete
 ```
-The above command will delete the existing configuration.
-Doing this will completely delete your device secret and all your entries and you will loose all your passwords.
-So be aware!
+To delete all existing configuration. - All data will be lose
 ```
 python config.py remake
 ```
-The above command will first delete the existing configuration and create a fresh new configuration by asking you to choose a MASTER PASSWORD, generate the DEVICE SECRET, create the db and required tables.
+To delete all existing configuration and create new configuration by MASTER Password.
 ### Usage
 ```
 python pm.py -h